 How Many Miles Can a BMW Last?

 A gently cared-for BMW should give you no issues and allow you to drive it for upwards of 15 years.
 Compared to other car brands, a BMW’s paint job will look much newer a decade after you bought it.
-Even more importantly, its high-quality parts won’t need frequent replacing.
+Even more importantly, its high-quality parts won’t need frequent replacement.

 Most Common BMW Problems and Repairs